simplestdata/awesome-xapi/docs/contributing/index.md

     constructive, follow our contribution guidelines, and comply with our [Code of Conduct].

-### Before creating an issue
+### Before submitting an awesome resource

-- Are you using the appropriate issue template, or is there another issue template that better fits the context of your request?

-- Have you checked if a similar bug report or change request has already been created, or have you stumbled upon something that might be related?

-- Did your fill out every field as requested and did you provide all additional information we maintainers need to comprehend your request?

-### Before asking a question

-- Is the topic a question for our [discussion board], or is it a bug report or change request that should better be raised on our [issue tracker]?
+- Is the resource a question for our [discussion board], or is it a bug report or change request that should better be raised on our [issue tracker]?

 - Is there an open discussion on the topic of your request?
 If the answer is yes,